Canadian PM Trudeau shuffles Cabinet after Indian-origin Sikh minister steps down | Politics

 Canadian PM Trudeau shuffles Cabinet after Indian-origin Sikh minister steps down

-Canadian Prime Minister Justin Trudeau on Tuesday made a former astronaut his new foreign minister in a Cabinet reshuffle, sparked by the sudden resignation of Indian-origin Canadian Sikh Navdeep Bains, the minister of innovation, science and industry.
+Canadian Prime Minister Justin Trudeau has made a former astronaut his new foreign minister in a Cabinet reshuffle, sparked by the sudden resignation of high-profile Indian-origin Canadian Sikh minister Navdeep Bains.

-''Earlier today, @NavdeepSBains announced that he is stepping down as Minister of Innovation, Science and Industry to spend more time with his family.
-To fill the opening created by his announcement, we are making the following changes to the Canadian Ministry,” Prime Minister Trudeau announced on Twitter, giving the details of the reshuffle.
+''@NavdeepSBains announced that he is stepping down as Minister of Innovation, Science and Industry to spend more time with his family.
+To fill the opening created by his announcement, we are making the following changes to the Canadian Ministry,'' Prime Minister Trudeau announced on Twitter on Tuesday, giving the details of the reshuffle.

 Bains, who was one of the four Sikh cabinet ministers appointed by Trudeau in 2015, also served as the Parliamentary Secretary to the Prime Minister in 2005.
 He was an MP between 2004 and 2011.
 Now, Trudeau's Cabinet has only two Sikh ministers.